alxblzd/alxblzd.github.io/_posts/2024-06-18-proxmox-installation.md

 - You have the option to customize the default partition sizes
 - If you have the necessary hardware and knowledge, configuring ZFS for Proxmox can be recommended

 Personally, I prefer running Proxmox on a single SSD and configuring ZFS separately for my VMs on this mini PC.
-Given that the hardware isn't as robust as a server and there's no redundancy in my ZFS pool, I use ZFS primarily for RAID 0 to enhance storage speed.
-I keep backups of my VMs on separate storage outside of my ZFS pool in case of corruption or instability.
+Given that the hardware isn't as robust as a server (no raid controller, RAM without ECC, limited number of drives)
+There is zero redundancy in my ZFS pool, I use it only to enhance storage speed with 2 nvme disks in RAID 0.
+I keep backups of my VMs on separate storage unrelated of my ZFS pool in case of corruption or instability.

 ![Disks](assets/img/proxmox/proxmox3.webp)